XiaoqiMa/Master-Thesis/Discussion/meeting.md

 - **Start to write proposal**: weeks for small experiments, weeks for literature review, weeks for preparing datasets, weeks for conducting experiments, weeks for writing thesis...

+#### 2019-05-28

+**Refine research questions:**

+- how to **characterize** the importance of a specific variable in a black-box model?
+- how to discover interesting subgroups under consideration?
+  - how to avoid redundancy
+  - how to test stability? variance on training data vs. variance on test data

+Settings comparison:

+- subgroup discovery vs. decision tree
+- classification model vs. regression model
+- training dataset vs. testing dataset

+**Presentation: 18.06.2019 time: about 30 minitues**